chromaui/learnstorybook.com/content/intro-to-storybook/react/zh-CN/data.md

   }
 };

-// 应用加载时我们Store 的初始状态。

-// 通常你会从服务器上获取它
+// The initial state of our store when the app loads.
-const defaultTasks = [
+// Usually you would fetch this from a server const defaultTasks = [
   { id: '1', title: 'Something', state: 'TASK_INBOX' },
   { id: '2', title: 'Something more', state: 'TASK_INBOX' },